Haider A. Khan: Affiliated institutions

-Prof. Khan received his M.A. and Ph.D. from Cornell University.
+Khan received his M.A. and Ph.D. from Cornell University.
 His fields were economic theory, econometrics and economic development.
 His undergraduate degree is summa cum laude in mathematics, philosophy and economics from Eisenhower College.
 He is now a distinguished professor of economics at the Josef Korbel School of International Studies, University of Denver.
 He has been affiliated in various capacities with the UN, the World Bank, ILO, UNU, Universities and research institutes in Western Europe, China, Japan, India, Indonesia, Costa Rica and Mexico.

 During his journey in Italy in November 2017, as visiting professor, he espoused his eight propositions about "crisis and globalization" during a "lectio magistralis" in Santa Maria Capua Vetere at the Universitá degli Studi della Campania Luigi Vanvitelli with the collaboration of two Italian economics professors, Salvatore D'Acunto and Francesco Schettino, giving all together a great contribute to the different aspects of the question.